Technology Helps Frisco Independent School District Manage Unprecedented Growth

 Total enrollment processing time has been reduced by 75%.
 Additionally, all enrollment forms are available district-wide within 24 hours of submission.
 Beyond these benefits, the district’s student data is more accurate since Laserfiche eliminated much of the manual data entry and folder creation.

-• The district digitized more than 370,000 HR records, and over 2 million student records and enrollment processes without IT expertise.
+• Massive Digitization: The district digitized over 370,000 HR records and more than 2 million student records and enrollment processes without requiring external IT expertise.

-• The district saved over $330,000 by choosing to implement Laserfiche instead of outsourcing records scanning and storage.
+• Cost Savings: Over $330,000 saved by implementing Laserfiche instead of outsourcing records scanning and storage.
+Paper usage has dropped by 40%.

-• Teachers and administrators can now access records from anywhere with an internet connection, rather than being required to physically retrieve documents from a records warehouse.
+• Improved Accessibility: Teachers and administrators can now access records from anywhere with an internet connection, eliminating the need to physically retrieve documents from a records warehouse.

 City University, Hong Kong